Worldremit/recruitment-tl-task/README.md

 - First version should support MasterCard and Visa

 ## Instructions for candidates
-- once link to recruitment task branch is received, fork this branch to your own, public github repository, so that recruiters will be able to review task solution
+- once link to recruitment task branch is received, import repository to your Github account - [how-to](https://docs.github.com/en/github/importing-your-projects-to-github/importing-a-repository-with-github-importer).
+Make it private at this stage.
+You could also choose a different name to protect it from eavesdropping.
 - create a pull request in your repository
 - add pull request comments in places you find appropriate
 - also respond to production readiness aspects (resiliency, security, etc.) in a summarizing comment
+- make repository public, so that recruiters will be able to review task solution

 ## Review acceptance criteria
 - code review has a form of GitHub pull request comments